simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 ### Identifying Potential Threats

-In the realm of OPSEC, it's vital to be proactive and think like an investigator.
+In OPSEC, it's vital to be proactive and think like an investigator.
 You need to consider not only the **adversaries** who might have their eyes on your data but also their motivations, which can be as diverse as the adversaries themselves.

 **Adversaries** encompass a wide range of individuals and entities, from **cybercriminals and hackers** seeking financial gain through illicit activities to **competitors** aiming to gain a competitive edge by accessing your proprietary information.
-Moreover, you must be aware of the possibility of **government entities** taking an interest in your data, especially if it involves sensitive matters or critical infrastructure.
+On top of that, you must be aware of the possibility of **government entities** taking an interest in your data, especially if it involves sensitive matters or critical infrastructure.
 Even **disgruntled individuals** can become adversaries, seeking to harm you personally or professionally.

 Understanding the **motivations** behind potential threats is akin to deciphering the motives behind a crime.
 Some may be driven by the lure of **financial gain**, while others may engage in **espionage** to gather intelligence.
 In some cases, personal vendettas or ideological differences may fuel their actions.
 Comprehending the "why" is a critical aspect of crafting a robust defense strategy.